Jayalakshmi-i/CI-CD/eks.md

 * Created a namespace (game-2048).
 * Created Deployment in game-2048 namespace.
 * Created Labels and Selectors with the name ‘app-2048’, so the service can identify our pods.
 Note: The labels and selector names are used as in the YAML file.
-* Defined number of pod replicas for this deployment.
+* Defined the number of pod replicas for this deployment.
 * Update the Image with the latest application's docker image.
 * update the container port.